 Before we get on with the details, it’s important to note that the settings in this category are based on our research and experience.
 The best settings for every business differ with their niche, size, and other factors.

 These settings are the midpoint of the two extremes.
-They include a number of security options that impact how users operate Office 365, but not by a wide margin.
+They include a number of security options that impact how users operate Microsoft 365, but not by a wide margin.

 3. Max security

 This is for clients who operate in an industry prone to security issues; it basically locks down most of the settings that Microsoft has left open by default.
-This has a major impact on how users can use Office 365.
-But, on the flip side, it reduces most of the vulnerabilities in Office 365.
+This has a major impact on how users can use Microsoft 365.
+But, on the flip side, it reduces most of the vulnerabilities in Microsoft 365.

 4. Custom profile